boyerst/Taqueria-Chronicles---front-end/react-taquerias/README.md

   * Delete button: by using the DELETE(/taqueria/id) route, the user may delete any previously entered Taqueria 'cards'

-    * Clicking this button will instantly delete the targeted Taqueriasubl .
+    * Clicking this button will instantly delete the targeted Taquerias

+STRETCH:
+Import star icons for rating system